 - The Gerber LMF II Infantry Knife costs over twice as much.

 The two-headed guard extends out just enough to provide protection from the user’s knife hand sliding forward, but not enough to get in the way.
-On the back side of the guard there are a series of serrations in the robber-molded grip providing additional gripping strength for jobs requiring more pressure to finish.
-On the back underside of the handle there are more serrations to help support the pinky finger of the user’s knife hand should a striking action be taken with the pommel.
-In the middle of the grip there are a series of small channels to help guide water, sweat, blood, or other liquids away from the user’s hand.
+On the backside of the guard, there are a series of serrations in the rubber-molded grip providing additional gripping strength for jobs requiring more pressure to finish.
+On the back underside of the handle, there are more serrations to help support the pinky finger of the user’s knife hand should a striking action be taken with the pommel.
+In the middle of the grip, there are a series of small channels to help guide water, sweat, blood, or other liquids away from the user’s hand.

-Speaking of pommel, the LAPG Infantry Knife has a steel pommel that taper down into a fine, but not too sharp point.
-This gives the knife the ability to be used as a window break in emergency situations, or as a very effective striking point in a self-defense application.
-There is a lanyard hole in the window-break pommel large enough for 550 Paracord or other similar cord should the user want to carry the Infantry Knife in that manner.
+Speaking of the pommel, the LAPG Infantry Knife has a steel pommel that tapers down into a fine, but not a too sharp point.
+This gives the knife the ability to be used as a window punch in emergency situations, or as a very effective striking point in a self-defense application.
+There is a lanyard hole in the window-break pommel large enough for 550 paracord or other similar cord should the user want to carry the Infantry Knife in that manner.

 LA Police Gear includes a nice Molle and rubber-molded sheath for the Infantry Knife.
-The sheath has a large loop at top to ride on larger duty belts in a drop-down fashion.
-There is also two smaller loops on the back side (body side) of the big loop, that can be used on more traditional belt sizes.
+The sheath has a large loop at the top to ride on larger duty belts in a drop-down fashion.
+There are also two smaller loops on the backside (body side) of the big loop, that can be used on more traditional belt sizes.
 These smaller loops can also be used to attach on a pack with Molle straps or other means.
 These smaller loops have a snap at the bottom to provide quick attachment or removal.
-For those preferring to mount to a pack, the sheath has both 550 Paracord holes, as well as larger slots for leather or nylon straps.
+For those preferring to mount to a pack, the sheath has both 550 paracord holes, as well as larger slots for leather or nylon straps.

 - Blade Material: 440B stainless steel